M.S. in Health, Nutrition, and Exercise Science: Leadership in Physical Education and Sport option

 Tuition and Fees

-The online M.S. in Health, Nutrition, and Exercise Science: Leadership in Physical Education and Sport option prepares physical education teachers and individuals in coaching positions who wish to extend their content, teaching, and leadership knowledge for improved professional practice in physical education and coaching.
-Course work is designed to prepare physical education teachers and individuals in coaching positions to be leaders of, and advocates for quality physical education and sport programs.
+The online Leadership in Physical Education and Sport graduate option prepares physical education teachers, sport coaches, and sport leaders who wish to extend their content, pedagogical, and leadership knowledge for improved professional practice in physical education, coaching, and sport settings.
+Course work is designed to prepare physical educators and coaches to be leaders of, and advocates for quality physical education and sport or recreation programs.
+The program emphasizes academic excellence, the pursuit of knowledge, the development of critical and analytical abilities, and the application of theory into practice so students will assume positions of leadership within the profession.

-The online mode of delivery provides students with the flexibility to complete course assignments and activities within their individual settings at a time when their physical education job duties, coaching responsibilities, and personal obligations allow them to focus on the course work.
+This mode of delivery provides students with the flexibility to complete course assignments and activities within their individual settings at a time when their job duties and responsibilities allow them to focus on the course work.

 Back to top